 Now let’s discuss a selection of the best marketing automation software available:

 ActiveCampaign is used by more than 100,000 businesses and is among the best marketing automation platforms.
 For starters, they provide you with a visual automation sequence builder to organize and customize actions.
-Whether you’re an influencer or running an ecommerce business, ActiveCampaign can cater to your industry.
+Whether you’re an influencer or running an e-commerce business, ActiveCampaign can cater to your industry.
 Importantly, they are constantly updating their features to stay on top – including predictive content, predictive seeding, and win probability.
-One feature that has been noted as a real time saver is the ability to import and share automation series.
-In a couple of clicks you can drag-and-drop automation sequences from other platforms – then sit back and allow the workflow to function.
+One feature that has been noted as a real time-saver is the ability to import and share automation series.
+In a couple of clicks, you can drag-and-drop automation sequences from other platforms – then sit back and allow the workflow to function.

-Next we have Autopilot, your go-to for building email automation sequences.
+Next, we have Autopilot, your go-to for building email automation sequences.
 They are easy to use and highly rated for visual appeal and smart segments.
 This includes annotating with features like emojis, stickers, or explanations and setting goals to achieve.
 Their software is well-suited for beginners in marketing as it has entry level-pricing (probably your cheapest option) and design.
 Also, their customer service has been highly ranked by many users, an important factor to consider when just starting out.

 This option would not be ideal for those with a very low budget, as Hubspot is known for having costly fees.
 Their all-in-one service is technically divided into 4 main ‘hubs’: a Marketing Hub, CMS Hub, Sales Hub, and Service Hub.
 In order to master the visual board, they provide online classes at the HubSpot Academy to grow your professional skills.
 Also, their analytics are extremely good, which is very important when deciding what is and what isn’t working.
 However, they do get more expensive as you grow.

-If you are running an ecommerce business, this one’s for you.
+If you are running an e-commerce business, this one’s for you.
 Omnisend is a multi-channel marketing platform – it covers beyond just email but also includes SMS, Facebook messenger, or even Whatsapp.
 The best part is that the messaging is integrated and harmonized across these various platforms, rather than sent out independently.
 This connectivity allows for more opportunities, makes it easier to keep track, and considers the most appropriate timing.

 Omnisend has numerous pricing plans starting from $0 with basic and easy-to-build campaigns.
 Next is 16$ a month with automation and SMS.
 From here we move to the pro, which is 99$ a month giving you the omnichannel benefits mentioned above.
-Lastly there is the enterprise-grade customization pricing, which caters exactly to your preferences.
+Lastly, there is enterprise-grade customization pricing, which caters exactly to your preferences.